 Ingredients You Need

-For these banana chocolate chip muffins, we use just a handful of simple, pantry staples you would expect to see in your favorite banana bread recipe.
+We use just a handful of simple, pantry staples you would expect to see in your favorite banana bread recipe.
 Here are the key ingredients you’ll need:

 - Flour – Regular, all-purpose flour forms the base of the batter.